Oshinavi/Oshinavi_Client/README.md

 # OshiNavi

-This is a application about X(Twitter) JPN-KOR Translation/Auto Reply Generation + Event Calendar using LLM.
+This is an application about X(Twitter) JPN-KOR Translation/Auto Reply Generation + Event Calendar using LLM.

 ## Getting Started